Dahlonega, Georgia: The Dahlonega Branch Mint

 After the end of the Civil War in 1865, the Dahlonega Branch mint remained closed.
 The building served as a barracks for US troops garrisoned here, and as a school for freed black students.
 In 1871, Hon.
-William P. Price, who had been elected to congress from Dahlonega, petitioned the government to re-purpose the vacant mint building into a college.
+William P. Price, who had been elected to Congress from Dahlonega, petitioned the government to re-purpose the vacant mint building into a college.
 In 1873, the newly founded North Georgia Agricultural College, opened its doors from the ashes of the original Dahlonega Branch Mint.
 Over the years as the college grew, the names have changed from the original North Georgia Agricultural College, North Georgia College, North Georgia College and State University and the current designation as the University of North Georgia.

 Wine and tourism

 In recent years, Dahlonega and Lumpkin County have been recognized as "the heart of the North Georgia Wine Country".
 The county features multiple vineyards and five licensed wineries that attract many tourists.

 The historic Dahlonega Square is a popular destination, with gift shops, restaurants, art galleries and studios, and wine-tasting rooms.
 In 2015, Senator Steve Gooch introduced Georgia Senate Resolution 125 officially recognizing Lumpkin County as the Wine Tasting Room Capital of Georgia.

 The city's local festivals draw many visitors.
 "Bear on the Square", an annual three-day festival held the third weekend in April, marks the day that a black bear wandered onto the square.
 It features bluegrass and old-time music.
 "Gold Rush Days", an annual two-day event the third weekend in October, attracts over 200,000 people.

 Dahlonega is home to the Holly Theatre.

+Dockery Lake Recreation Area is located 12 miles North of Dahlonega, a US Forest Service campground on a man-made lake stocked with trout.